How to turn your blog into a profitable business in 2023

 - A DSLR camera, if you need to take photos for your blog (an entry level DSLR costs under $500, and even less if you buy second hand)

-- A good email service provider (I recommend ConvertKit* which costs $29 per month)
+- A good email service provider (I recommend ConvertKit* which costs from $9 per month)

 This might sound a lot, but it’s tiny compared to what you’d need to spend if you were starting a brick and mortar business… and remember, the more you invest up front, the quicker you’ll be able to earn it all back… and more!